sourcegraph/deploy-sourcegraph/docs/configure.md

 Updates to the site configuration are [eventually propogated](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) to all services, but it take on the order of 1 minute.
 [Future Kubernetes versions may improve this behavior](https://github.com/kubernetes/kubernetes/pull/64752).

-To have site configuration changes take effect immediately, you need to restart the relevant pods.
+To site configuration changes take effect immediately, you can change the name of the ConfigMap and all of its references in the deployment files. `kubectl` applying these changes will force all the relevant pods to restart, which will immediately make your changes visible.

 Recommended steps:

 1. Change the name of the ConfigMap in all deployments.

-   Convenience script:
+   The following convenience script changes the name of the site configuration's ConfigMap (and all references to it) by appending the current date and time.
+This script should be run at the root of your `deploy-sourcegraph-$VERSION` folder.

    ```bash
    #!/bin/bash